Inspector Singh, of the Singapore police force, might just have to look to his laurels. Courtesy, of all unlikely people, his wife, Mrs. Singh.

 The plot is a clever one, keeping us guessing until the very last pages, and the ending is unexpected.
 But then, Ms Flint’s endings always are.
 What a clever writer she is.

-I happen to know Mumbai pretty well, having lived there for several years, and so can attest to the veracity of the writer’s observations and descriptions.
+Quick aside – I live in India, and happen to know Mumbai pretty well, having lived there for several years, and so can attest to the veracity of the writer’s observations and descriptions.

 What an accomplished story teller Ms Flint is, putting her finger so easily and yet so firmly on the pulse of India :